 Your schedule at IHOPU may be quite busy but some of our students have been able to find time to work a part-time job during their time at IHOPU.
 We don’t recommend this simply because your IHOPU experience will likely be far more rewarding without having to maintain both schoolwork and work simultaneously.
-(Advice only applies to prospective Domestic students, international students are not permitted to work in the USA.)
+(This advice only applies to prospective domestic students, international students are not permitted to work in the USA.)

 Absolutely!
 Our curriculum is created to be accessible from the beginning musician to the more advanced.
 Our assessment process helps us place our students in the level/course that will be more helpful for their previous experience and current skill level.

 Throughout IHOPU’s history, we’ve had students of every caliber come to Kansas City for a season of growth and learning in a variety of skill sets.
 If you have almost zero musical experience – we have classes for you!
 If you are farther along your musical journey, we have classes for you as well.